 Gifted and Talented services are provided to identified students based on need in grades K-8.
+We utilize the 95th or above percentile on state-approved tests or through the use of established multiple criteria measures for gifted identification.
+Within the Multi-Tiered Systems of Support Framework (MTSS), learning opportunities are modified based on student needs by classroom teachers with adjustments in abstraction, complexity, pace, and depth through a variety of materials and instructional practices.
+Opportunities exist for any child to be screened for gifted and talent development services.
 Students will continue to access foundational skills within the general education classrooms via differentiation strategies.
+A Gifted Plan (GP) will be developed for students identified as gifted to outline their present levels, specially designed instruction, and individual goals and objectives based on critical thinking skills, self-directed learning, positive self-concepts, positive interpersonal relationships, and creative thinking & expressions.
 All learning opportunities are geared towards the ongoing assessment of needs for additional specialized interventions and/or accommodations.
 Students will receive support and guidance to develop socially and emotionally as well as in their area of talent.
-We utilize the 90th percentile on state-approved tests or through the use of established multiple criteria measures for gifted identification.
-Within the Multi-tiered Systems of Support Framework (MTSS), learning opportunities are modified based on student need by classroom teachers with adjustments in abstraction, complexity, pace, and depth through a variety of materials and instructional practices.
-Opportunities exist for any child to be screened for gifted and talent development services.
-Contact your school principal with questions.
+Contact your school principal with questions regarding the gifted identification process or the provision of Gifted and Talented services.